 From around 1820 through the mid 1900s there were some very unusual-looking people living in an isolated area of Eastern Kentucky.
 What made them unusual was the color of their skin – it was blue.
 They were varying shades of blue: Some were pale blue, others a deeper blue, and still others just had blue tinges to their fingernails and lips.

-While it wasn’t unusual to see Blues, as they were called, in this isolated Kentucky hollow, not everyone there was blue.
-Out of a family with eight children, perhaps four or five of them might be born blue, with the others having ‘normal’ Caucasian skin.
-It wasn’t until the 1960s that these people came to the attention of the medical community, and it was discovered that they carried a rare blood disorder.
-But what caused this condition and why was it so prevalent in this specific area?
+For generations, no one understood why.
+It wasn’t until the 1960s that these people came to the attention of the medical community, and they finally uncovered the cause: a rare blood disorder.
+But what caused it, and why was it so prevalent in this specific area?

 The Blue Fugates

 The story of the blue-skinned Kentucky people began in 1820 when Martin Fugate, a French orphan, settled in the wilds of Eastern Kentucky to claim a land grant near Troublesome Creek.
-Although there is no mention of his skin color in the earliest records, it’s certain that he carried the gene for a condition now known as methemoglobinemia, a rare blood disorder.

-At the time, this area of Eastern Kentucky was wild.
+At the time, this area of Eastern Kentucky was wild and remote.
 There were no roads and only a few other families lived near the Fugates.
 In this isolation, the families didn’t have much choice when it came time for their children to marry.
-So when one of the Fugate sons married one of the Smith daughters (Elizabeth’s family) it again created the situation where both parents carried the gene and more blue children were born.
-The gene for methemoglobinemia spread through the local families living in the cabins dotted along the hollows.
-They later became known as the Blue Fugates.

-Cause Discovered
+Cause Revealed

 Then in 1960, Madison Cawein, a haematologist working at the University of Kentucky medical clinic in Lexington heard about the blue people.
 He was immediately intrigued and decided to find out what caused the condition.
 He teamed up with nurse Ruth Pendergrass, and they began talking to the Blues, taking blood samples, and asking about their family histories.

-As their world opened up and the families began to marry with others outside their immediate area, the instances of the disease lessened, and now it is rarely seen.
 But it does occasionally pop up.
 The last known person to be born exhibiting the symptoms of this disease was a little boy born in 1975.
 His skin was blue at birth but was a normal color within a few weeks.

 The Book Woman of Troublesome Creek